-Lightning and Lightning Protection for Solar Electric Systems
+Lightning and Solar Power Systems

 Lightning is the number one cause of catastrophic failures in solar electric systems and components.
 The first major reason is that many PV systems are poorly grounded and poorly protected.
 That is also the 2nd and 3rd major reason.

 All photos courtesy of NOAA unless otherwise noted.
-Click on pictures for full size image.
+Click on pictures for full-size image.

 Facts and Myths About Lightning